-Whenever and wherever disaster strikes, many federal, state and local agencies rely upon the U.S. Army Corps of Engineers to provide an extensive range of expertise:
+When disaster strikes, federal, state, and local agencies rely on USACE for an extensive range of expertise, including:

 • Temporary housing or facilities installation.